2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 - Sovereign Bitcoiner / advanced

 A complete node remains the best solution if you want to be totally independent in your use of Bitcoin and not limit yourself later on to advanced uses such as an indexer, a Lightning node, or even a block explorer.
-That's exactly what we're going to explore in this training course!
+That's exactly what we're going to explore in this course!

 ## Overview of software solutions